astrapi69/silent-mouse/HELP.md

 * [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
 * [Creating encrypted secrets for an organization](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization)

-Beware in step where you set the name you have to set for 'ossrhUsername' the value: 'ossrhUsername' and not 'OSSRHUSERNAME' The same procedure for the secret 'ossrhPassword'
+Beware in step where you set the name you have to set for 'ossrhUsername' the value: 'ossrhUsername' and not ' OSSRHUSERNAME'
+The same procedure for the secret 'ossrhPassword'

 Note that for organizations you only need to set the secrets once.

 The following source code is the complete gradle.yml in the repository folder '.github/workflows'